MA Programme for English Studies

 English Studies as a single-subject-master

 Applicants require a bachelor in English Studies or an equivalent degree programme with a final grade better than 2.5 according to the German grading system.
 It is also possible for bachelor graduates as well as graduates with a comparable qualification of a related subject to be accepted, providing their having attained a minimum of 40 CP in their previous degree for courses related to the MA programme English Studies and a final grade better than 2.5.
-This will be checked by the English Department I after the application has been submitted via Uni-Assist.
+This will be checked by the English Department I after the application has been submitted via the admission's office.

 Beginning with the winterterm 2020/21, applicants for the Master English Studies do not have to provide knowledge of the German language anymore.
 [If you apply for the Two-Subject-Master (i.e. English Studies in combination with a second subject) you might have to provide knowledge of German for your second subject].